fproperzi/vlc_rugby_cuts/README.md

 Really this is a brutal piece of programming without any bell and twinkle but is useful.

-With VLC fast motion (+/-) the mouse will (change mouse option to control position) I cut a match in about 25 minutes.
+With VLC fast motion (+/-) and mouse will (change mouse option to control position) I cut a match in about 25 minutes.
 After I group several matches cutted in a directory and analize from the the same set piece and field area to find recursive patterns.

 If you want all the lineout drive from Munster, just filter in the directory